ryomams/CMPM35/README.md

 - [Live Demo](https://ryoma.ms/CMPM35/FloomieTap/index.html)

 ### FloomieBloomie
 <p> Typically, mood tracking apps use traditional charts (ie. bar graphs, line graphs) to visualize how one's mood might fluctuate over time.
 Unfortunately, the use of number-oriented graphs inherently imply a new high or low score to be reached with one's mood.
-Made in collaboration with Nishant Suria, FloomieBloomie provides a unique visualization of your day.</p>
+Made in collaboration with Nishant Suria, FloomieBloomie provides a unique visualization of your day using D3.js.</p>

 - [Live Demo](https://ryoma.ms/FloomieBloomie)
 - [Repository](https://github.com/ryomams/FloomieBloomie)